kmsmith137/ch_frb_l1/MANUAL.md

 <a name="l1-config"></a>
 ### CONFIG FILE REFERENCE: L1 SERVER

-The L1 configuration file is a YAML file.
+As previously described in ["Configuration File Overview"](#user-content-configuration-file-overview), the L1 server takes four configuration files (schematically l1_server.yaml, rfi.json, bonsai.hdf5, and l1b).
+In this section, we document the first of these files (the L1 server config file) in detail.
+The other three files are documented in other repositories (rf_pipelines, bonsai, chime_rfi_L1b).

-There are some examples in the `ch_frb_l1/l1_configs` directory.
+There are some examples of the L1 server config file in the `ch_frb_l1/l1_configs` directory.

 <a name="l1-config-high-level"></a>
 ##### L1 config: high-level parameters